2011 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Weak edge lettering errors occur when insufficient pressure during the edge inscription process results in shallow, faint, or incomplete imprinting of the date, mint mark, and “E PLURIBUS UNUM” motto along the coin’s edge.

-This malfunction happens when coins pass through the Schuler edge-lettering machine with inadequate die pressure or when the inscription dies show excessive wear, creating barely visible characters that appear ghostlike compared to normal bold lettering.
+This malfunction happens when coins pass through the Schuler edge-lettering machine with inadequate die pressure, or when the inscription dies show excessive wear, creating barely visible characters that appear ghostlike compared to normal bold lettering.

-Collectors prize these errors because they represent a transitional state between normal production and complete edge inscription failure, offering visual proof of the separate edge-lettering process introduced with the Native American Dollar series in 2009.
+Collectors prize these errors because they represent a transitional state between normal production and complete edge inscription failure, offering visual proof of the separate edge-lettering process introduced with the Native American series in 2009.

 Weak Edge Lettering Sacagawea Dollar Price/Grade Chart